GUT-AI/gut-ai/FAQ/README.rst

 **11. Does any of your content have any Copyright or Copyleft?**

 No, absolutely not.
 Unless otherwise stated, all content is available under `Creative Commons Zero CC0 1.0 (Public Domain) <../LICENSE>`_.
+You can use it *freely (libre)* and  *free of charge (gratis)*.
+No permission needed.
+No need to ask anyone for anything.
+Keep in mind though, that the GUT-AI Inititative includes, or it's compatible with, multiple projects, each with its own license and potential restrictions.

+**12. Can I fork this project?**

+YES!.
+We actually welcome it.
+Feel free to make as many forks of this project as you like.
+No permission needed.
+No need to ask anyone for anything.

+**13. Will the GUT-AI Foundation be making money out of this?**

+Yes, it will.
+The GUT-AI Foundation will be generating revenue by following the Open-Source Business Model, thus offering a combination of Hosting, Professional Services, a Marketplace, etc. This is already being used succesfully by many other Free and Open-Source projects (such as Nextcloud, WordPress, Databricks and Red Hat).
+The revenue is absolutely necessary in order to ensure both the *survival* of the Foundation and also the *accelerated growth* of the Free and Open-Source Software offered to the community.
+More details in the `Whitepaper <https://doi.org/10.31219/osf.io/bxw4h>`_.